Testing approach for Azure landing zones

 Using the canary environment to test this platform change will allow the organization to implement and review the impact and result of the Azure Policy change.
 This process will ensure it satisfies the organization's requirements before they implement the Azure Policy to their production environment.

-A similar scenario might be a change to the Azure RBAC role assignments and Azure AD group memberships.
+A similar scenario might be a change to the Azure RBAC role assignments and Microsoft Entra group memberships.
 It might require a form of testing before the changes are made in the production environment.

 This is not a common deployment approach or pattern for most customers.
 It isn't mandatory for Azure landing zones deployments.